projectcontour/contour/site/docs/v1.0.0/annotations.md

----
-title: Annotation Reference
-layout: page
----

 <div id="toc"></div>

 Annotations are used in Ingress Controllers to configure features that are not covered by the Kubernetes Ingress API.

-Some of the features that have been historically configured via annotations are supported as first-class features in Contour's [IngressRoute API]({% link _docs_1_0/ingressroute.md %}), which provides a more robust configuration interface over annotations.
+Some of the features that have been historically configured via annotations are supported as first-class features in Contour's [IngressRoute API](/docs/v1.0.0/ingressroute), which provides a more robust configuration interface over annotations.

 However, Contour still supports a number of annotations on the Ingress resources.